zmalone/chef-web-docs/source/learn-the-basics/windows/configure-a-resource/3/_index.md

 Chef Client finished, 1/1 resources updated in 18 seconds
 ```

 The output tells us that a new file, <code class="file-path">settings.ini</code>, was created.
+(The warnings you see relate to concepts we haven't introduced yet, and can be safely ignored for now.)

 Run the `Get-Content` PowerShell cmdlet to verify that the file was written.